 Living in Vietnam can offer a true taste of life in the East.
 Vietnam is a poor, densely populated country that has historically been associated with war and a punishing centrally planned economy.
 Today, however, it is becoming increasingly popular as a tourist destination and its beautiful countryside and beaches are becoming as much renowned as its tragic past.

-Although Vietnam is a relatively small country, covering a total area of approximately 329,500 square feet, it is home to 54 different ethnic groups.
+Although Vietnam is a relatively small country, covering a total area of approximately 329,500 square kilometers, it is home to 54 different ethnic groups.
 Of these the most significant group if the Kinh (Viet) people, who account for 86% of the total population.
 It is divided into 58 provinces and there are 5 centrally-controlled municipalities existing at the same level as provinces.
 These are Hanoi, Hai Phong, Da Nang, Ho Chi Minh City and Can Tho.

 Vietnam has become increasingly popular as an expat destination in recent years and it is now recognized as a safe place for foreigners to live and work.
 Expats are attracted by the nice weather, low cost of living, lively culture and the steady improvements in Vietnam’s infrastructure.
 Despite the advantages there are still some issues that expats complain about on a regular basis when living in Vietnam.
 Top of this list is the pollution and it is common to see Vietnam’s residents, expats and locals alike, wearing masks in order to prevent the inhalation of dirty fumes.
 A further problem is the traffic conditions.
 The streets are regularly congested with high volumes of cars and bikes and Vietnam has one of the highest road fatality rates in the whole world.